 In June 2021, over the course of several days, almost 100 Oregonians lost their lives to extreme temperatures, with more than 60 deaths in Multnomah County.
-This heat wave was the deadliest documented natural disaster in Multnomah County's history during the past ~200 years of white-colonial settlement.
+This heat wave was one of the deadliest documented natural disasters in Multnomah County's history.

-Throughout the months following last summer's extreme heat event, the Portland Clean Energy Community Benefits Fund (PCEF) staff gathered input from community partners and worked with the PCEF Committee to develop and design a program to connect vulnerable low-income people and people of color with efficient portable heat pump/cooling devices, in alignment with Portland City Code Chapter 7.07 (i.e., PCEF Code).
+Throughout the months following last summer's extreme heat event, PCEF staff gathered input from community partners and worked with the PCEF Committee to develop and design a program to connect vulnerable low-income people and people of color with efficient portable heat pump/cooling devices, in alignment with Portland City Code Chapter 7.07 (i.e., PCEF Code).